controlm/automation-api-community-solutions/7-api-gateway-integrations/README.md

-Place holder for future examples for working with API Gateways (ie. Kong/Aipgee)
+This directory contains examples for working with API Gateways.